 - Approves \$1,520,000 General Fund in fiscal year 2025-26 and \$500,000 General Fund in 2026-27 to replace CalHR's Internal Content Management System/Intranet. - Adopts May revision proposal for \$650,000 General Fund augmentation in Fiscal Year 2025-26.
-These resources are requested to conduct an audit of work performed by the California Association of Professional Scientists, Bargaining Unit 10. - Approves \$300,000 General Fund in the fiscal year 2025-26, \$450,000 General Fund in 2026-27, and \$400,000 General Fund in 2027-28 and ongoing to invest in the State Recruitment platform and Examination and Certification Online System (ECOS) to continue to support Anonymous Hiring. - Approves an augmentation of \$79,000 to Savings Plus' Deferred Compensation (DC) fund for Fiscal Year 2025-26 and ongoing to fund travel costs that are currently prefunded by Savings Plus' Third-Party Administrator (TPA) Nationwide Retirement Solutions (Nationwide) and reimbursed by the Program's contracted Investment Managers.
+These resources are requested to conduct an audit of work performed by the California Association of Professional Scientists, Bargaining Unit 10. - Approves \$300,000 General Fund in the fiscal year 2025-26, \$450,000 General Fund in 2026-27, and \$400,000 General Fund in 2027-28 and ongoing to invest in the State

+Recruitment platform and Examination and Certification Online System (ECOS) to continue to support Anonymous Hiring.

-- Withdraws January proposal for funding to implement provisions of Assembly Bill AB 1511. - Withdraws January proposal to funding and 1.0 new position to address the consolidation of three statewide training systems into one statewide LMS. - Rejects placeholder trailer bill language on Telework. - Adopts amendments to control section 31.00 through budget bill provisional language that make augmentations to current employee compensations to reflect the net assumed suspension of various employee compensation increases and changes in estimated health and dental premiums to help fill the projected shortfall. - Rejects new budget bill language, Control Section 3.90 that provides the Department of Finance with the authority to adjust departmental budgets to reflect the expenditure of funds for employee compensation pursuant to agreements reached through collective bargaining. - Rejects new budget bill language, Control Section 3.91 that suspends certain collectively bargained salary increases that were to become effective during 2025-26. - Adopts budget bill language that reverts the unencumbered balances of the appropriations in Item 9650-001-0001, Health and Dental Benefits for Annuitants, Budget Act of 2022 to the General Fund as of June 30, 2025. - Adopts amendment to budget bill that increases for Employee Compensation to Item 9800-001-0001 increase by \$17,070,000 ongoing, Item 9800-001-0494 increase by \$52,765,000 ongoing, and Item 9800-001-0988 increase by \$26,383,000 ongoing, to reflect updated expenditures for collectively bargained pay increases and health and dental premiums
+- Approves an augmentation of \$79,000 to Savings Plus' Deferred Compensation (DC) fund for Fiscal Year 2025-26 and ongoing to fund travel costs that are currently prefunded by Savings Plus' Third-Party Administrator (TPA) Nationwide Retirement Solutions (Nationwide) and reimbursed by the Program's contracted Investment Managers. - Withdraws January proposal for funding to implement provisions of Assembly Bill 1511 (Statutes of 2024). - Withdraws January proposal to funding and 1.0 new position to address the consolidation of three statewide training systems into one statewide LMS. - Rejects placeholder trailer bill language on Telework. - Adopts amendments to control section 31.00 through budget bill provisional language that make augmentations to current employee compensations to reflect the net assumed suspension of various employee compensation increases and changes in estimated health and dental premiums to help fill the projected shortfall. - Adds Control Section 3.90 stating that it is the Legislature's expectation that state employee bargaining units will, through the collective bargaining process, meet and confer in good faith to achieve savings in employee compensation needed to maintain the sound fiscal condition of the state. - Continues to reject new budget bill language, Control Section 3.91 that suspends certain collectively bargained salary increases that were to become effective during 2025-26. - Adopts budget bill language that reverts the unencumbered balances of the appropriations in Item 9650-001-0001, Health and Dental Benefits for Annuitants, Budget Act of 2022 to the General Fund as of June 30, 2025. - Adopts amendment to budget bill that increases for Employee Compensation to Item 9800-001-0001 increase by \$17,070,000 ongoing, Item 9800-001-0494 increase by \$52,765,000 ongoing, and Item 9800-001-0988 increase by \$26,383,000 ongoing, to reflect updated expenditures for collectively bargained pay increases and health and dental premiums - Adopts trailer bill language that would require the Department of Human Resources, in collaboration with the State Department of Social Services, to appoint a statewide bargaining advisory committee to review the full cost of care for IHSS provided through the IHSS program under a statewide collective bargaining model.
+Authorizes \$3.3 million for funding one-time from the General Fund.